 Instead, try, “I want to live a healthier lifestyle where I control what I eat.
 Because I don’t want to end up with (insert chronic disease that runs in your family) like so-and-so.
 I want to be in control of my food choices within three months.”

 Replace a general outcome with a consequence you’ve seen visually and want to avoid.
-This way, you’re more likely to remember why your choices are so important.
+This way, you’re more likely to remember why your choices are so important to come up with a healthy habit list that you can stick to.

 2. Track Your Habits